Updated on August 3, 2022

 One application of this rule could be that a plaintiff suing to quiet title while not in “exclusive and undisputed” possession of the property risks having a trespass/nuisance statute of limitation (3 years) applied to their quiet title claim thus barring relief 3+ years after the claimant is out of exclusive and undisputed possession.

 As with all issues, statutes of limitation are not always crystal clear and there is typically substantial room for argument based on the particular facts of the case.
-For information or help with your quiet title matter, please contact us to see if you qualify for a free 30-minute consultation.
+For information or help with your quiet title matter, please contact us to see if you qualify for a free 30-minute consultation with a quite title attorney in Los Angeles.
 Schorr Law has extensive experience with quiet title matters and continues to be a leader in this field.